turinglabsorg/tip-bot/README.md

         - `port` set to the daemon's RPC port (8337).
         - `user` set to the username you set in the conf file ("user").
         - `pass` set to the password you set in the conf file ("pass").
-- If the coin is an ERC20:
-    - Install `geth`.
-    - Run `geth --syncmode "light"` to start Geth with light sync on.
-    - Move `erc20Settings.json` to `settings.json`.
-    - Edit the `settings.json` file's `coin` var to have:
-        - `type` set to `"erc20"`.
-        - `symbol` set to the coin's symbol ("ERC").
-        - `decimals` set to the amount of the coin's decimals (18).
-        - `ipc` set to Geth's IPC file's path ("/home/user/.ethereum/geth.ipc").
-    - Edit the `settings.json` file's `coin.addresses` var to have:
-        - `wallet` set to an account address on the Geth node, with a password of "", that will host all the Ether used to fund TXs.
-        - `contract` set to the ERC20's contract address.
 - Install MySQL.
     - Create a database.
     - Create a table with `name VARCHAR(64), address VARCHAR(64), balance VARCHAR(64), notify tinyint(1)`.